ActionFPS/blacklist/README.md

 // Ban reason: fly hack & teleport
 11.22.33.44
 ```

+Add proof if you have it (`// Proof: http://link.to.demo`).
+If there are multiple IPs, keep them sorted.
 Then save.
 Add banned names in commit changes.

 ## How long does it take to reload the IP blacklist and the nickname blacklist?